 The Missing Link for 3D Printing

 3D printing, the technology that promises to make objects of any shape you dream up, has a dirty secret: most additively manufactured (3D printed) parts underperform their traditionally manufactured counterparts.
-How can this possibly be, you might rightly ask, when esteemed publications like the Economist point to 3D printing as powering the third industrial revolution?
+How can this possibly be, you might rightly ask when esteemed publications like the Economist point to 3D printing as powering the third industrial revolution?

 The answer, as it turns out, is fundamentally one of software.
 Most objects printed today are produced using CAD software inspired by traditional manufacturing techniques; users of Solidworks, AutoCAD and CATIA will extrude, shave, drill, round, etc. until an object is shaped appropriately.
 Such operations have a real-world analog and are thus typically manufacturable with traditional means.
 3D printing, however, has a different set of constraints very few and material properties typically inferior.
 Creating a traditionally manufactured part with a 3D printer will nearly always produce an inferior product.
-Only by rethinking the design can benefits be realized.
+Only by rethinking the design can its benefits be realized.

 Spectacular results can follow.
 Redesigning a machined titanium part for additive manufacturing often results in a 40-60 percent weight savings while meeting the same stringent performance requirements.
 Coming up with an optimal design requires a new paradigm, whereby the designer expresses the constraints to the computer, which then robustly iterates and evaluates until a topographically optimized design is produced.